lm2343635/InfinitePicker/README.md

 ## License

-RxInfinitePicker is available under the MIT license.
+InfinitePicker is available under the MIT license.
 See the LICENSE file for more info.